DeaganH/doc_sense/README.md

-# Doc Sense – AI Presentation Feedback
+# Living Soils – Soil Report Analysis and Community Learning

-Django 4.x monolith to upload PDF decks, process them asynchronously via an LLM API, and deliver feedback in a shared library.
+Living Soils is a Django 4.x application for uploading soil report PDFs, sending them for asynchronous analysis via an LLM API, and presenting the returned report data inside a user dashboard.
+The platform is designed to support both practical soil report interpretation and community learning around soil health, student feedback, and shared understanding of results.
 Target platform: PythonAnywhere.

 ## Getting Started